 Alessandro Sciarpelletti, Creative Director, Italy

-This year I want to highlight campaigns that break through the “fourth wall”.
+What I want to highlight this year are campaigns that break through the “fourth wall”.
 In the world of theatre, the fourth wall is an intangible barrier which separates the lives and interactions of the actors from their spectators.
-This wall also exists in advertising, dividing a brand's storytelling from the lives of real people.
-Occasionally, actors in theatre or film break this wall and interact straight through, to the spectator's surprise.
-Brands can and should do this to create meaningful connections with their audience.
-So, here are two campaigns that, in my opinion, did it properly this year.
+This wall also exists in advertising, dividing the brand's storytelling from the lives of real people.
+On occasion, some actors in theatre or film break this wall and interact straight through to the spectator's surprise.
+Brands can and should do this to create a meaningful connection with their audience.
+So here are two campaigns that in my opinion did it properly this year.

 First, from outside our clients, Wendy’s Keeping Fortnite Fresh.
-“WTF, Is Wendy's playing Fortnite with me?!” was probably the common thought amongst every Fortnite player that day.
-The first brand playing a video game amongst other real players, with a true sense of understanding of what the audience wanted.
-Without huge investment in media or production, the campaign became enormously popular.
+“WTF, Is Wendys playing Fortnite with me?!”
+That is probably the common think every Fortnite player had that day.
+The first brand playing a videogame between all the other real player.
+The true sense of understanding what your audience wants from you.
+LOVED.
+And without huge investment in media or production the campaign become enormously popular.

 At We Are Social, we created Ikea #DOITATYOURHOME.
-We turned the sense of insult against the LGBTQI community, #doitatyourhome, into an inclusivity message.
-To do it, we used LGBTQI people insulted in real life as protagonists of our campaign.
-Since real life became our advertising campaign, we managed to break that wall dividing advertising from people.
-Italians got behind it and helped spread the message, and it resulted in great ROI for Ikea.
+We turned the sense of a real insult against the LGBTQI community, #doitatyourhome in an inclusivity message, and to do it we used LGBTQI people insulted in real life as protagonists of our campaign.
+Since real life become our advertising campaign, we managed to break that wall dividing advertising from people.
+Italians loved the campaign helped spread the message, giving the campaign great ROI.